tdemin16/one-shui/README.md

 > Note: We CelebA-HQ identity annotations can be downloaded [here](https://github.com/ndb796/CelebA-HQ-Face-Identity-and-Attributes-Recognition-PyTorch/tree/main).

 ## Run Experiments
 Run each experiment using `python main.py` with different arguments.
-Run `python main.py --help` for the full list of available arguements.
+Run `python main.py --help` for the full list of available arguments.
 Below we report a couple of scenarios.

 ### Pretrain
 Model pre-training on CelebA for 5 identities: